Greninja28/Discord-clone/README.md

   5. MongoDB
   6. Tailwind CSS

-Fork the if you want to run this project in your machine and drop a star if you like the project!!!
+Fork the if you want to run this project in your machine and drop a star if you like the project!!
+If you want to seee the demo then, please open it on brave or chrome incognito because of some privacy issue of google